 One of the most common types of sex discrimination or gender discrimination is gender stereotyping and subconscious prejudice.
 For example, if an employer creates stereotyped expectations of femininity for women in the workplace, this violates Title VII.
 Further, if an employer’s practice or policy inhibits aggressiveness for women but the roles that women are placed in require such a characteristic, this creates a bind for women since they are forced to behave in a certain way and if they do not they may be terminated.

 Other times, employers place certain genders in unique roles based solely on their gender.
 Accordingly, such company decisions based primarily on someone’s sex, which is a protected class, whether such action is overt/obvious or covert/latent, violate both Title VII and FEHA.
-When evaluating an employee’s performance based on a subjective criteria this type of behavior allows for more abuse, prejudice, bias, whether intentional or unintentional.
-Moreover, employers who encourage male applicants or employees to take a more commanding or authoritative role due to their gender, and stereotype females as more subservient in roles violates our anti-discrimination laws.
+When evaluating an employee’s performance based on subjective criteria this type of behavior allows for more abuse, prejudice, bias, whether intentional or unintentional.
+Moreover, employers who encourage male applicants or employees to take a more commanding or authoritative role due to their gender, and see stereotype females as more subservient in roles violates our anti-discrimination laws.

-Schedule a Complimentary Consultation with Our Fresno-Based Attorneys
+Schedule a Complimentary Consultation with Our Fresno-based Attorneys

 Contact our Fresno office to schedule a free no obligation consultation with an attorney regarding your gender/sex discrimination claim.
 Please call 877-789-9707, and also see our dedicated pages within our site to learn more about what to expect.